ManaIsrael/ManaIsrael/README.md

 - 👋 Hi, I’m Betelhem Yemane @ManaIsrael
 - 👀 I’m interested in Web design and development
-- 💞️ I’m looking to collaborate on Frontend Projects
+- 💞️ I’m looking to collaborate on Full-stack Projects
 - 📫 How to reach me betelhemyemanezoom@gmail.com

 <!---